pachinko2821/rekon/README.md

 * You can add API Tokens in the config file like so:
 ```
 certspotter_api="YOUR_API_TOKEN"
+shodan_api="YOUR_API_TOKEN"
 ```
 * As of now, the script only supports certspotter api, there are plans to add shodan

+## 25resolvers.txt

+* Run dnsvalidator and generate a list of public dns resolvers, randomly pick 25 of them.
+Works well with amass